Reine Village in Lofoten Islands, Norway

 - EU licence holders will not require an IDP to drive in the UK.

 - A UK trailer may need to be registered before being towed in some European countries.
 Further information is available here.

 Members can receive initial advice on a complimentary basis by contacting Elman Wall Bennett (contact details provided in the member area hotline page) or please contact ETOA’s policy team for further information.
-Elman Wall Bennett’s latest quarterly newsletter can be read on our tax and tourism page.
+Elman Wall Bennett’s latest newsletter can be read on our tax and tourism page.

 Disclaimer: While best efforts have been made to verify the accuracy of the information, the information displayed on this page should be used as guidance only.